UWOmachineLearning/info/projects.md

 # Active Projects

 This is the list of all the projects currently active.
+Note that the member list is not exhaustive.

 ### Image Simulation
 Convertion T1 images to T2 images (fMRI) using neural networks.